dnvriend/akka-persistence-inmemory/README.md

 ```

 The `EventAdapter` must be registered by adding the following to the root of `application.conf` Please see the
-[demo-akka-persistence-jdbc](https://github.com/dnvriend/demo-akka-persistence-jdbc) project for more information.
+[demo-akka-persistence-jdbc](https://github.com/dnvriend/demo-akka-persistence-jdbc) project for more information (it is not ported to Apache Pekko but is from the upstream forked project's author and is useful for information).
 The identifier of the persistence plugin must be used which for the inmemory plugin is `inmemory-journal`.

 ```bash
 inmemory-journal {